binchenX/pat/README.md

 ```

 Notes:
 - a) are install scripts for u-boot
 - b) are partition table; prebuilt, come with this repo
 - c) bootloader.img; a prebuild is provided for the convenience.
 But you are suggested to build your own using the latest l-loader/atf/u-boot to stay in sync.
 The `bootloader.img` is generated from of the `l-loader.bin` by removing its first 512 bytes, as shown below.
-To build `l-loader.bin`, follow the instructions instructed [here](https://github.com/Linaro/poplar-tools/blob/latest/build_instructions.md)
+To build `l-loader.bin`, follow the instructions[here](https://github.com/Linaro/poplar-tools/blob/latest/build_instructions.md).
-A prebuilt is provided as well.

 ```
     dd if=l-loader.bin of=bootloader.img bs=512 skip=1 count=8191
 ```
 - d) are converted from android core images, splitted, and raw or ext4 (NOT sparse image)